Welcome to the new class divide: good dental care, or the lack thereof.

 “Don’t get fooled by those mangled teeth she sports on camera!
 ‘Taryn Manning is one beautiful and talented actress.”

-Because Manning couldn’t possibly be considered beautiful or talented if she really had Pennsatucky’s teeth.
+Because Manning can’t possibly be called “beautiful” or “talented” if she really had teeth like Pennsatucky’s.

-Smarsh also astutely draws the connection between using shame to keep struggling people down while depriving the institutions that help them of funds, and then saying these public institutions don’t work and privatizing them.
+Smarsh also astutely draws the connection between using shame to keep struggling people down, defunding the programs that could help them… And then saying these public institutions don’t work and we need to privatize them.

 It’s a familiar trick in the privatization-happy US – like, say, underfunding public education and then criticizing the institution for struggling.
 Often, bad teeth are blamed solely on the habits and choices of their owners, and for the poor therein lies an undue shaming.

-Lack of dental care bars people from employment.
+Lack of dental care keeps people from getting jobs

 And here’s the cruel irony.
 Lack of dental care due to poverty can bar people from future employment.
-Back in May, 2013, NBC News reported on how lack of dental care bars untold numbers of unemployed Americans from finding jobs.
-That may explain why over 2,000 desperate people showed up one day at 5:30 a.m. for a free dental clinic in San Jose, CA. Among them was 53-year-old Patty Kennedy, who explained that she was hoping to boost her employment prospects:
+Back in May, 2013, NBC News reported on how lack of dental care keeps untold numbers of unemployed Americans from finding jobs.
+That explains why over 2,000 desperate people showed up one day at 5:30 a.m. for a free dental clinic in San Jose, CA. Among them was 53-year-old Patty Kennedy, who explained that she was hoping to boost her employment prospects:

 “I’d love to work at a grocery store as a cashier.
 I’d even go for bagger.
 I’d do whatever.”